Review by Solandia

 While not titled as a tarot deck (indeed, the creator avoids almost all mention of the word) these cards have been designed to be beginner-friendly but also to allow experienced tarot readers to use their existing knowledge to expand the scope of the deck.
 Overall, I think the Guardians of Wisdom deck most useful for the beginner or casual tarot reader who does not want to learn the historical or symbolic background of tarot cards.

-See card images from the Guardians of Wisdom Tarot
+See sample card images from the Guardians of Wisdom Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images